transloadit/uppy/website/src/docs/google-drive.md

 This value can be a `String`, a `Regex` pattern, or an `Array` of both.

-This is useful when you have your [Companion](/docs/companion) running on multiple hosts.
+This is useful when you have your [Companion](/docs/companion) running on several hosts.
 Otherwise, the default value should be good enough.

 ### `companionCookiesRule: 'same-origin'`

-This option correlates to the [RequestCredentials value](https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials), which tells the plugin whether or not to send cookies to [Companion](/docs/companion).
+This option correlates to the [RequestCredentials value](https://developer.mozilla.org/en-US/docs/Web/API/Request/credentials), which tells the plugin whether    to send cookies to [Companion](/docs/companion).

 ### `locale: {}`